Last Updated: January 22, 2014

 What is a Marine Reserve?

-A 2012 report of the five years of research at the Marine Reserve in Dry Tortugas National Park, approximately 70 miles west of Key West, illustrates that Marine Reserves do sustain coral reef and sea grass ecosystems.
-The Marine Reserve in Dry Tortugas is a “no-take,” no-anchoring reserve of 46-square miles to protect shallow water habitats and coral reef species.
-The report indicates more and larger fish with increased spawning rates within the reserve, including red groupers, mutton snapper, yellowtail snapper and hogfish.
-By contrast, neighboring non-reserve areas showed stagnant or decreased levels and size of fish.
+A marine reserve is a “no-take,” or no fishing area that restores marine ecosystem health and biodiversity and protects wildlife and habitat.
+Marine reserves work.
+Just five years after the creation of a marine reserve in Dry Tortugas National Park, approximately 70 miles west of Key West, studies show the marine reserve provides significant protection to coral reef and seagrass ecosystems.
+The marine reserve in Dry Tortugas is a “no-take,” no-anchoring zone designed to protect shallow water habitats and coral reef species.
+A 2012 report shows more and larger fish with increased spawning rates within the reserve, including red grouper, mutton snapper, yellowtail snapper and hogfish.
+In contrast, the number and size of the same species outside the reserve have remained the same or have declined.

 For more information: